-I noticed that people covered up death and dying in American even when actually burying their dead.
-(In Austria we spend lots of time in the grave yards, at Christmas the town will turn out for mid-night mass and a walk among the graves to honor their dead and to greet living friends, it’s very festive.
+I noticed that people cover up death and dying in American even when actually burying their dead.
+In Austria, where I grew up, we spend lots of time in the grave yards, at Christmas the town will turn out for mid-night mass and a walk among the graves to honor their dead and to greet living friends, it’s very festive.

-In the States the graves are often all covered in cloth and no one actual sees the coffin being lowered into the ground.
+In the States the graves are often completely covered in cloth or AstroTurf and no one actual sees the coffin being lowered into the ground.
 It’s so antiseptic.
-I wanted to dig a real grave—exactly six feet down–and dug by a real grave digger.
+I wanted to dig a real grave—exactly six feet down--and dug by a real grave digger.
 At the edge of the woods I put up a real road sign saying ‘Dead End’.
 I thought people might notice the absurdity of that sign, as there are no dead end in the woods.
-Then along the path they would see an actual 6 foot down grave.
+Then along the path they would see an actual 6 foot down deep grave.

 After the exhibition was over my children and I went to fill in the grave.
 We were having lots of fun shoveling in the dirt and climbing and sliding all around.
 A very old man walked by alone and ask us what we were doing.
 I suddenly felt very bad thinking he had just lost his life’s partner.
 My children happily answered ‘Oh this is a grave my Mom dug and we’re filling it up now’.
 The girls were giggling and laughing and the old man who at first looked stricken started laughing with them.